Trouble In Black Paradise Chapter 12: Impudent Moralizers, Ill-conceived Mavericks And Glorified “Legal Setbacks,” Page 260.

 Thus in the 21st century every Afro sector (poor and LGBTQ folk clearly hit the worse) is damaged by slavery’s legacy—in one form or another—“injury” that can’t be dismissed, or taken for granted.

-Today’s typical white mouthpiece attacks mean we can’t over emphasize just how clearly Blacks in 1865 saw the writing on the wall—they knew that 21st century folks like McConnell could not be trusted—and pesky reality would elude any Santorum radar.
+Today’s typical white mouthpiece attacks mean we can’t over emphasize just how clearly Blacks in 1865 saw the writing on the wall—they knew that 21st century folks like McConnell would show up and could not be trusted—and that pesky U.S. history reality would elude any Santorum radar.
 Today, we know verified history must be factored into any logical, genuine discussions.

 So in review—to aid our confused legislators (and “arm” invested hopeful readers)—I spell out the following facts:

-Rationale for starting reparations after emancipation was clearly thought out—its heartbreaking validity was utterly agreed upon.
-Concrete government steps were taken to set compensation in motion—this action was cut short and the entire Afro spectrum was thrown back to supremacist wolves.
+Rationale for crafting Reparations after Emancipation was clearly thought out—its heartbreaking validity was utterly agreed upon.
+Concrete government steps were taken to set compensation in motion—this action was cut short and the entire Afro spectrum was thrown back to white supremacist wolves.

-As a result the absolute brutal crushing of Black inclusion and progress was compounded, mowing down freedom fighters over the next century—ongoing racial oppression legacy was confronted yet again by bloodied 1950’s Civil Rights protesters.
+As a result the absolute brutal crushing of Black inclusion and progress was compounded, mowing down freedom fighters over the next century—this ongoing racial oppression legacy was confronted yet again by bloodied 1950’s Civil Rights protesters.

-Hard fought for 1960’s Civil Rights and voting laws were enacted—not because white legislators or their majority populace agreed at the justice table—but because President Lyndon Johnson wrangled around their bigotry and resistance, winning “bills.”
+Hard fought for 1960’s Civil Rights and voting laws were enacted—not because white legislators or their majority populace joined Dr. King and company at the justice table—but because King’s heat had President Lyndon Johnson wrangling around their bigotry and resistance—to sign “bills.”

 Executive action made a thing very clear: that white politic still can’t be trusted—and will not give up the exclusive privilege fight!

-Hence a “privilege” inheritance reality was made bonehead obvious:
+Hence the reality of inherited “privilege” was made bonehead obvious:

 White U.S. descendents after emancipation absolutely benefited in every social respect—due to the pervasive crushing of Afro communities and maintenance of Black monetary exploitation—control which continues thru this day!